How to Stop Smoking

 What should I know about weight gain after I quit?

 You may gain a few pounds after you quit smoking.
-Remember that quitting helps decrease your risk for serious health problems caused by smoking.
+It is healthier for you to gain a few pounds than to continue to smoke.
 The following can help you prevent weight gain:

-- Eat healthy foods.
-These include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
+- Eat a variety of healthy foods.
+Healthy foods include fruits, vegetables, whole-grain breads, low-fat dairy products, beans, lean meats, and fish.
 Eat healthy snacks, such as low-fat yogurt, if you get hungry between meals.
-Chew sugarless gum.

 - Drink water before, during, and between meals.
 This will make your stomach feel full and help prevent you from overeating.
 Ask your healthcare provider how much liquid to drink each day and which liquids are best for you.